Baja-style salmon tacos

 - Prepare taco filling by combining all ingredients.
 Let stand for 10 to 15 minutes to blend the flavors.

-- To prepare the marinade, combine the oil, lime juice, chile powder, cumin, coriander and salt in a bowl.
+- To prepare the marinade, combine the oil, lime juice, chili powder, cumin, coriander and salt in a bowl.

 - Place salmon fillets in a flat dish with sides.
 Pour marinade evenly over fillets.